alexdunn/aalgopy/README.md

 [![Codacy Badge](https://www.codacy.com/project/badge/c8b2d51aa0934addb24e6a55ea55f95f)](https://www.codacy.com/app/xanderdunn/aalgopy)

 ## About
 This is a collection of algorithms written in Python 3.4.
-Many of the algorithms are from the textbook *The Algorithm Design Manual*.
+Many of the algorithms are from the textbook *The Algorithm Design Manual* and custom implementations of algorithms discussed in Udacticity Course 120: Introduction to Machine Learning.

 ## Test
 - `pip install -e .`
+- `./get_data_sets.sh`
 - `py.test`

 ## Tools